 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of race, color, religion, sex, and national origin; the Age Discrimination in Employment Act (ADEA) prohibits that based on age; and the Americans with Disabilities Act (ADA) prohibits that based on disability.
 A Virginia employee alleging discrimination under any of these federal laws must file with the Equal Employment Opportunity Commission (EEOC) before filing in court.
 A Virginia employee must file with EEOC within 300 days of the date the discrimination occurred.
 EEOC will investigate a charge and attempt to resolve the dispute if it finds discrimination likely occurred.
 After EEOC completes its investigation, it will issue an employee a notice of their right to sue.
 An employee may also request a notice of their right to sue before EEOC completes its investigation.

 After receiving a notice of their right to sue from EEOC, a Virginia employee alleging discrimination under federal law may file in a federal district court with jurisdiction within 90 days.
 An employee alleging age discrimination under the ADEA must file with the EEOC but need not wait to receive a notice of right to sue before filing in court.
 An employee alleging discrimination under the ADEA can file in court any time between 60 days after filing with EEOC and 90 days after EEOC issues the right to sue.

 DHR and EEOC have a workshare agreement, which means that the agencies work together to remedy employment discrimination in Virginia.
 An employee alleging discrimination in the state need only file a charge of discrimination with one agency, even if the employee is alleging discrimination under both state and federal laws.

-Resources About Virginia Workplace Discrimination Laws
+Virginia Workplace Discrimination Laws

 - What Damages or Remedies Can a Virginia Employee Recover in a Discrimination Lawsuit?